+Subject Type CORE SUBJECT

+Faculty ENGLISH

+Subject name English

+Subject code ENG

+Recommended This is a mandatory subject which will be studied by all Year 10 students

+Course Length 1 YEAR

-CORE SUBJECTS Subject name English Subject code ENG Prerequisites This is a mandatory subject which will be studied by all Year 10 students Course overview All Year 10 students are required to complete English as part of the National Curriculum.At Mountain Creek State High School students will be placed in Extension English or English, based on academic results.Extension English and English are designed for students who intend to follow an academic pathway through Years 11 and 12.
+Course overview All Year 10 students are required to complete English as part of the National Curriculum.
+At Mountain Creek State High School students will be placed in Extension English or English, based on academic results.
+Extension English and English are designed for students who intend to follow an academic pathway through Years 11 and 12.
 The course provides a logical progression to Senior English and ultimately university studies.
 The course aims to extend students in their thinking, in their written and oral expression, in their reading and in their technological skills.
 When they commence Senior English in Year 11, the transition will be easier and the opportunity to excel, while not guaranteed, will certainly be within their grasp.
 It introduces students to concepts covered in Senior English, and literature and texts that are more sophisticated than those studied in Junior English.
 In Semester 2, Year 10 English will begin to transition students to the language and organisation of Senior English.

-Course outline News Media Novel Study Poetry Shakespearean drama Assessment Students are assessed at the completion of each unit of work.
+Course outline News media Shakespearean drama Novel unit Poetry and song

+Assessment Students are assessed at the completion of each unit of work.
 A variety of test instruments is used, including in-class tests, written assignments and spoken tasks Students will know at the beginning of each unit how it will be assessed, its purpose and conditions Genres may include: analytical essay, short story, reflective writing, persuasive speech, and seminar